HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="median-css-weight.png",
-  caption="Median CSS weight",
+  caption="Median CSS weight.",
-  description="Bar chart represents median CSS weights", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1274478265&format=interactive", sheets_gid="984097158",
+  description="Bar chart represents median CSS weights for the top 5 measured SSGs.
+Next.js is 2 for desktop and 14 for mobile, Nuxt.js is 1 and 17 respectively, Gatsby is  and 1, Hugo is 2 and 29, and finally Jekyll is 1 and 23.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1274478265&format=interactive",
+  sheets_gid="984097158",
   sql_file="resource_weights.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 On the other hand, CSS is slightly heavier than Hugo and Jekyll.
 Since of the benefits of styled-components is clean, non-repetitive CSS, this could explain why CSS size for these JavaScript SSGs are lower.
 One more hypothesis is that old fashioned SSGs use old fashion methods for handling interactions and animations using CSS.
 JavaScript-based SSGs use more JavaScript in general, hence they might more often be used to replace functionality that could be implemented with CSS.